windycom/windy-plugin-template/docs/WINDY_API.md

 ```

 ### Converting raw meteorological values to readable numbers
-Raw meteorological units returned frpm weather picker are usually described in respective documentation for `GFS` or other used forecast models.
+Raw meteorological units returned from weather picker are usually described in respective documentation for `GFS` or other used forecast models.

 Most popular overlays have these values: